Building Your Own Linux from Scratch (And Testing It in a Container)

 Kubernetes Without Jargon: Pods = Processes, Services = Stable Names

 If you’ve ever tried to Google “What is Kubernetes?” you’ve probably seen a wall of buzzwords: orchestration, scalability, microservices, YAML manifests.
-Somewhere in there, someone will tell you it’s like “a shipping port for containers,” and you’ll want to slam your laptop shut. ...
+Somewhere in there, someone will tell you it’s like “a shipping port for containers,” and you’ll want to slam your laptop shut.
+Let’s skip the abstract metaphors and get to the point.
+Kubernetes (K8s if you want to sound cool and save keystrokes) is just a smart way to run a bunch of apps across multiple machines without losing your mind. ...